Novettam/galaxy-integration-steam/README.md

-:warning: Although the current release of the plugin is working, I'm still testing figuring some stuff with help from my friends, regarding issues that may arise during instalation! :warning:
+:warning: Although the current release of the plugin is working, I'm still testing and figuring some stuff with help from my friends, regarding issues that may arise during instalation! :warning:

 # galaxy-integration-steam
 My attempt at creating a GOG galaxy steam integration that works by using Steam's Web API [https://steamcommunity.com/dev]